benedikt-schesch/AST-Merging-Evaluation/README.md

 ./run_full.sh
 ```

-To run the stack on all repos and also diff the merges outputs:
+To run the stack on all repos and also diff the merges' outputs:

 ```bash
 ./run_full.sh -d